Axia-Tech/AXIA-wiki/docs/learn/learn-keys.md

 ### Why was `ed25519` selected over `secp256k1`?

-The original key derivation cryptography that was implemented for AXIASolar and Substrate chains was `ed25519`, which is a Schnorr signature algorithm implemented over the Edward's Curve 25519 (so named due to the parameters of the curve equation).
+The original key derivation cryptography that was implemented for AXIACoin and Substrate chains was `ed25519`, which is a Schnorr signature algorithm implemented over the Edward's Curve 25519 (so named due to the parameters of the curve equation).